andraugust/andraugust.github.io/quantum-3.md

 Therefore Alice and Bob do in-fact make independent measurements.

-Going back to the probability calculation, now armed with tensor products, we can write
+Going back to the probability calculation, now with tensor products, we can write

 $$